 Anywhere in the Middle East, apart from Syria that is.

-Leave the SE Asian mainland crowds behind and check out the amazing Philippines and South West China
+Leave the SE Asian mainland crowds behind and check out remoter parts of Indonesia/Philippines and South West China

 Ethiopia, Uganda, & forgotten Kenya including Lamu Island